vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_renderpass_code.md

 	subpass.pColorAttachments = &color_attachment_ref;
 ```

 We are going to describe 1 subpass, which will use the color attachment above.
 The color attachment above will also be used on the layout `VK_IMAGE_LAYOUT_COLOR_ATTACHMENT_OPTIMAL` during this subpass.
+Subpass `vkAttachmentReference` will point into the attachment array when creating the renderpass.

 The image life will go something like this: